-- Develop a list of Category 5 assessment units and pollutants from the most recent State of New Mexico CWA §303(d)/§305(b) Integrated Report (NMED SWQB 2018).
+- Develop a list of Category 5 assessment units and pollutants from the most recent State of New Mexico CWA §303(d)/§305(b) Integrated Report.
 Identify those Category 5 assessment units that may be candidates for TMDL alternatives, such as a Watershed Based Plan. - Collate all existing and readily available data necessary to draft TMDLs, including field and laboratory data (chemical, physical and biological) from the assessment process, and critical flow data.
-In addition, identify point sources covered by individual and general NPDES permits, NPDES permit numbers, and expiration dates. - Plan a sampling effort to collect any additional data that are needed. - Draft the TMDL document; solicit and incorporate comments from SWQB, NMED legal, and EPA staff. - Conduct public participation for the TMDL in accordance with Section XIV of the WQMP/CPP.
+In addition, identify point sources covered by individual and general NPDES permits, NPDES permit numbers, and expiration dates. - Plan a sampling effort to collect any additional data that are needed. - Draft the TMDL document; solicit and incorporate comments from SWQB, NMED Office of General Counsel, and EPA staff. - Conduct public participation for the TMDL in accordance with Section XIV of the WQMP/CPP.
 This includes a public comment period of at least 30 days.
 SWQB issues a public notice for distribution via email and the SWQB website.
-The public notice must include: - o a description of the watershed and parameters for which the TMDL is proposed; - o a brief explanation of the TMDL; - o the start and end dates of the public comment period; - o how and where to submit comments for inclusion in the record; - a description of the process for requesting approval of the TMDL before the WQCC; - o how to obtain a copy of the TMDL document or request additional information; - the location, date, time, purpose, and format of any proposed public meeting or other forum for obtaining information; - contact information for persons with disabilities to obtain assistance in participating in the public process. - Hold at least one public meeting in the watershed during the public comment period to present the document and solicit comments on the TMDL, including the list of Probable Sources. - After the public comment period closes, collate all comments, prepare a response to comments, and make appropriate changes to the draft TMDL based on those comments.
+The public notice must include: - o a description of the watershed and parameters for which the TMDL is proposed; - o a brief explanation of the TMDL; - o the start and end dates of the public comment period; - o how and where to submit comments for inclusion in the record; - a description of the process for requesting approval of the TMDL before the WQCC: - how to obtain a copy of the TMDL document or request additional information; - the location, date, time, purpose, and format of any proposed public meeting or other forum for obtaining information; - o contact information for persons with disabilities to obtain assistance in participating in the public process. - After the public comment period closes, collate all comments, prepare a response to comments, and make appropriate changes to the draft TMDL based on those comments.
 The response to comments is added as an appendix to the draft TMDL and provided to those stakeholders who submitted written comments. - Post the final draft TMDL on NMED website no less than 10 days before the WQCC meeting. - Present the final draft TMDL at a WQCC meeting and request approval.
 WQCC comments are incorporated into the TMDL as necessary. - Following adoption by the WQCC as an amendment to Appendix B of the WQMP/CPP, submit the TMDL to EPA Region 6 for approval.
 The submittal to EPA shall be certified by the Governor or the Governor's designee (e.g., NMED Secretary) that the WQMP/CPP update is consistent with all other parts of the plan as required by 40 CFR 130.6(e).